Japan’s most expensive bank hides in a 7-Eleven

-U.S. gas stations and 7-Eleven stores may dominate ValueAct’s reasoning for taking a tilt at Seven & i (3382.T).
+HONG KONG(Reuters Breakingviews) - U.S. gas stations and 7-Eleven stores may dominate ValueAct’s reasoning for taking a tilt at Seven & i.
 The Japanese company, though, also owns more than 40% of the country’s most highly valued lender.
-Shares in $2.5 billion Seven Bank (8410.T) have underperformed, but it’s a curiously counterintuitive play on financial and immigration reform.
+Shares in $2.5 billion Seven Bank have underperformed, but it’s a curiously counterintuitive play on financial and immigration reform.

 Years of negative benchmark interest rates have battered net loan margins at most Japanese financial institutions.
 The average Topix bank-index member trades at a parlous 30% of book value.
 Wandering overseas seeking better yields has proven dangerous.
-Nomura (8604.T) and Mitsubishi UFJ (8306.T), for example, took massive hits from the collapse of U.S. fund Archegos.
+Nomura and Mitsubishi UFJ, for example, took massive hits from the collapse of U.S. fund Archegos.

 Seven Bank is blessedly insulated from monetary policy because it is literally a cash machine.
 Nearly all its income comes from fees generated by 25,676 domestic ATMs, most located inside 7-Elevens, which accounted for roughly 90% of its 137 billion yen ($1.25 bln) in revenue last year.
 It also has a smaller U.S. ATM subsidiary.
 Its return on equity last year was an inspiring 11.3%, and it trades at an envy-inducing 1.2 times trailing book value.